Learn About

 Maintenance and Aftercare

-Regular follow-up appointments and professional cleanings are essential for maintaining gum health after treatment.
-At Dallas Periodontics and Dental Implants, we provide tailored maintenance plans to help you keep your gums healthy and prevent the recurrence of periodontal disease.
+Regular follow-up appointments and professional cleanings are crucial for maintaining gum health after treatment.
+At the same time, Dallas Periodontics and Dental Implants offers tailored maintenance plans to ensure your gums stay healthy and to help prevent the recurrence of periodontal disease.

 Preventing Periodontal Disease